man defines value proposition

 3. Identify your competitive advantage

 Next, start digging into your specialty.
-Ask yourself the right questions.
-Why should a customer choose you over the competition?
+Ask yourself more questions.

 A brand value proposition often appears with a headline, catchphrase or slogan followed by a concise proposition that says who you are, what you do and how you do it– ideally how you do it better than your competitors.
 Let’s break down a few examples of some great value propositions from tools we use:

-• Specific benefit: helps you manage projects
+- Specific benefit: helps you collaborate

 Gusto

-NetSuite: “One unified business management suite, encompassing ERP/Financials, CRM and ecommerce for more than 33,000 customers.”
+NetSuite: “One unified business management suite, encompassing ERP/Financials, CRM and ecommerce for more than 37,000 customers.”

 NetSuite